• Skip to main content

 If you have persistent headaches, it can seem like you can’t catch a break.
 If you’re experiencing headaches 15 days or more a month and you’ve been experiencing them for over three months, you’re suffering from chronic or persistent headaches.

-You may become so used to having headaches that you don’t know when it’s time to see your doctor about it.
+You may become so used to having headaches that you don’t know when it’s time to see your family medicine provider about it.
 Here are some signs to be aware of to help you determine when it’s time to seek medical help for your headaches.

 3 Primary Types of Head Pain